Oscar Health

 FAQ

 OSCR is a speculative buy only for investors with a high risk tolerance and a long-term horizon.
-The stock offers significant potential upside from its deeply discounted valuation (PS ratio of 0.32), but this is counterbalanced by severe risks, including persistent losses, extreme volatility (beta 1.93), and dependence on achieving profitability.
-For a risk-tolerant investor seeking a high-conviction turnaround story in healthcare, it could represent a good buy.
-However, for most investors, it is more appropriate to hold and wait for clearer evidence of sustained profitability before committing capital.
+The stock offers significant potential upside due to its deeply discounted valuation (PS ratio of 0.32) and strong revenue growth (17.25% YoY).
+However, this is counterbalanced by severe risks: persistent quarterly losses, extreme gross margin volatility, and market volatility 134% above average (beta 2.34).
+It could be a good buy for a small, speculative portion of a portfolio if you believe management can execute a turnaround, but it is not a suitable core holding.